Coronavirus (COVID-19) Preparedness Information Learn More

-With a national reputation for comprehensive patient-focused care, thanks to the outstanding physicians who serve here, patients come from throughout the southeastern United States to St. Francis for orthopaedic surgery and rehab.
-Our surgeons specialize in the diagnosis and treatment of:
+With a national reputation for comprehensive patient-focused care, thanks to the outstanding physicians who serve here, patients come from throughout the southeastern United States to St. Francis for orthopedic surgery and rehab.
+Learn more about some of our experienced affiliated medical staff members by visiting:

 Patient education is a key to successful surgical outcome.
 The St. Francis Joint Replacement Center educates patients who are undergoing total joint arthroplasty.
 We have developed joint education classes that patients attend before surgery.
 The classes fully inform the patient and his or her family about everything that will occur while in the hospital.
 During the classes, patients also complete a thorough preoperative workup and evaluation.

 Over the past four decades, total joint replacement has evolved into a highly successful operative treatment for arthritis.
 Both primary and revision arthroplasty of the upper and lower extremities are available at St. Francis.
 Additionally, we offer less-common joint arthroplasty procedures, including unicompartmental knee replacement, patellofemoral arthroplasty, hip-joint resurfacing and computer-assisted surgery.

 Keeping pace with developments in the technology of implant design, our surgeons can perform cemented or un-cemented total hip replacement with the conventional metal on highly cross-linked polyethylene implants, ceramic-on-ceramic implants, or large-head metal-on-metal implants.
 While we typically use conventional cruciate-retaining or cruciate-sacrificing implants in total knee replacement, but we also offer trabecular metal, gender-specific, and high knee-flexion femoral implant designs to meet the patient's needs.